programming-dot-dev/p.d-legal/content/docs/code-of-conduct.md

 If you use any form of automation on your accounts you must abide by our [Automation Guidelines](https://legal.programming.dev/docs/automation-guidelines).

+## Community Guidelines

+If you manage a community on our sites you must abide by our [Community Guidelines](https://legal.programming.dev/docs/community-guidelines).

 ## Moderator Guidelines

 If you are a moderator for our sites or for a community on our sites you must abide by our [Moderator Guidelines](https://legal.programming.dev/docs/moderator-guidelines).